AnonymFlow

 What to remember

-When Netflix blocks your VPN, the block is rarely definitive and resolves in 90% of cases within 5 minutes with the right sequence.
+When Netflix blocks your VPN, the block is rarely definitive and resolves in most cases within 5 minutes with the right sequence.
 The exact order to follow: (1) clear netflix.com cookies, (2) switch VPN server within the same region, (3) move to private browsing, (4) change protocol to WireGuard/NordLynx, (5) if all fails, temporarily switch VPN or wait 24-48h rotation.

 The VPNs that reliably pass Netflix in 2026 - NordVPN, ExpressVPN, Surfshark - invest massively in continuous renewal of their residential IPs.
 If you use a smaller or free VPN, Netflix blocking is inevitable and ultimately permanent.
 The 30-day guarantee from major providers lets you test without risk before committing.

-Test NordVPN — 95% Netflix US success in May 202640% off · 24-month commitment at €2.99/month · 30-day money-back
+40% off · 24-month commitment at €2.99/month · 30-day money-back

 Read next